-About half of people with diabetes will develop nerve damage.
-Most of the time symptoms do not begin until 10 to 20 years after diabetes has been diagnosed.
+About half of people with diabetes develop nerve damage.
+Symptoms often do not begin until many years after diabetes has been diagnosed.
 Some persons who have diabetes that develops slowly already have nerve damage when they are first diagnosed.

-Symptoms often develop slowly over several years.
-Which symptoms you have depend on the nerves that are affected.
+Symptoms often develop slowly over many years.
+The types of symptoms you have depend on the nerves that are affected.

-Damage to nerves in your heart and blood vessels may cause you to:
+When nerves in your heart and blood vessels are damaged, you may: